 - Shatner was quite reluctant to do the "getting old" theme in Star Trek II: The Wrath of Khan.
 He was eventually talked into it, but did get his wish that they not include a line which mentioned how old Kirk was.

 - Even when the actors direct the movies, they're not immune to this trope.
 Shatner's original draft for Star Trek V: The Final Frontier involved Spock and McCoy betraying Kirk alongside the rest of the Enterprise.
-Naturally, Leonard Nimoy and Deforest Kelley refused to go along with this, as it would be out-of-character for them, especially given the events of the previous three films.
+Naturally, Leonard Nimoy and DeForest Kelley refused to go along with this, as it would be out-of-character for them, especially given the events of the previous three films.

-- Steve McQueen only accepted to be in The Great Escape on the condition that motorcycle stunts were added in just for him.
+- Steve McQueen only agreed to be in The Great Escape on the condition that motorcycle stunts were added in just for him.
 The studio complied for the most part, but did not allow him to perform the iconic jump over the fences.
 A stunt double rode the bike during that shot for insurance reasons and because the studio did not want their big star to land in the hospital.

 - Of course, many other times Bruce Willis did this and its impact on the film wasn't so positive.
 During Cop Out he explicitly ignored Kevin Smith's instructions/direction and generally behaved like a dick, to the point that Smith (who previously idolised Willis) said he would never work with him again and would never work with anybody he'd idolised in his youth either.

-- Brian De Palma noted how difficult Willis was to work with on Bonfire of the Vanities, to the point that it hurt the movie.
+- Brian De Palma noted how difficult Willis was to work with on The Bonfire of the Vanities, to the point that it hurt the movie.
 It didn't help that he was horribly miscast in the first place.

-- Roger Director, a writer and producer on Moonlighting, wrote a Roman-a-clef about Willis, which pissed him off as the novel depicted him as a 'neurotic, petulant actor'.
+- Roger Director, a writer and producer on Moonlighting, wrote a Roman à Clef about Willis, which pissed him off as the novel depicted him as a "neurotic, petulant actor."